ranujasanmir/QuickCap/README.md

 ## Installation

-To download go to [QuickCap](https://github.com/ranujasanmir/QuickCap/tree/main/QuickCap) folder and select any version that suitable for your system(Recommended to download latest version):
+To download go to [QuickCap](https://github.com/ranujasanmir/QuickCap/tree/main/QuickCap) folder and select any version that suitable for your system(Recommended to download latest version) or download from assets in any release:

 ![Download QuickCap](./img/install.PNG)